 - Complete application for: “Celebrating your Love: A Diocesan Retreat Day”- www.sdcatholic.org/JOYL

-- Identify paperwork to be collected and turned in at least three months prior to the wedding:
+This paperwork must be turned in at least three months prior to the wedding:

-- If not Catholic, just a copy of your Baptismal Certificate is needed
+- For non-Catholics who are baptized: just a copy of your Baptismal Certificate is needed

-- If there is a Visiting Priest/Deacon who will preside at the wedding, the Visiting Clergy form needs to be completed and returned along with the deposit for the wedding
+If there is a visiting Priest/Deacon who will preside at the wedding, the Visiting Clergy form needs to be completed and returned.

 - Individually complete on-line FOCCUS Inventory

-- Attend full day seminar: “Celebrating your Love: A Diocesan Retreat Day”
+- Attend the full-day seminar: "Celebrating Your Love: A Diocesan Retreat Day"

-- Meet with priest/deacon for 5th session of Witness to Love
+- Meet with Priest/Deacon and the mentor couple for the sixth session of Witness to Love

-- Complete selection form in “United in Christ” for Liturgy of the Word
+- Complete the selection form in the "United in Christ" booklet with chosen Scripture Readings and music

-- Ensure priest/deacon has Marriage License at least 1 week prior to wedding
+- Provide California Civil Marriage License at least one week prior to wedding date

 $600 fee for registered, supporting members of St. Thomas More Parish.

-(Currently financially supporting the Parish on a regular basis for 1 year minimum.)
+(Supporting members are those currently financially supporting the Parish on a regular basis for a one year minimum.)

 $800 fee for registered, non-supporting members of St. Thomas More Parish.

-The Parish musicians, cantors, altar server, Wedding Coordinator, and Worship Aid Designer receive separate fees for their services and are to receive separate checks made payable to the individuals.
+The Parish musicians (pianist, organist, cantors, etc.), altar server, and wedding coordinator receive separate fees for their services and are to receive separate checks made payable to the individuals.
 It is also customary to provide a stipend to the priest or deacon.

 Schedule of Stipends